dhsouthbend/databases/sections/3-insertdata.md

 # Inserting data into an SQL table

 Now that we have a table structure, we need to insert some data.
+We need to create a new file for our next steps.
+Call it "databases.py".

 The syntax for inserting multiple records is:

 ```sql
 INSERT INTO table_name (field_name) VALUES (record1), (record2), (record3)
 ```

-1. Insert "Anthropology", "Biology", and "Linguistics" into the table we just created.
+Insert "Anthropology", "Biology", and "Linguistics" into the table we just created.
+Here is the SQL we need:

-    **Remember:**

-	- Highlight this code before clicking the triangle to execute!
-	- Comment your code with `--`

 ```sql
 INSERT INTO programs (program_name) VALUES